Polkadex-Substrate/Polkadex/README.md

 # Polkadex
+Note: It is still a Work in Progress
 ## What is Polkadex? :rocket:
 Polkadex is a Open Source, Decentralized Exchange Platform made using Substrate Blockchain Framework that provides traders with the centralized user experience.
 ## Why did we do this? :gift: